WHY IT MATTERS

 The duration of each stage shifts across cycles, and while each stage supports different aspects of restoration and cognitive performance, it is their coordinated interaction over multiple cycles that produces healthy, restorative sleep.

-In healthy adults without sleep disorders, the most effective way to improve sleep quality is through behavioral and lifestyle practices that support both sleep quantity and sleep quality.
+In healthy adults without sleep disorders, the most effective way to improve sleep quality is through behavioural and lifestyle practices that support both sleep quantity and sleep quality.
 Together, these practices are known as sleep hygiene.
-The core practices include:
+Here we explore the main ones:

 1. Achieve Proper Sleep Duration